99th Readiness Division: Combat chronicle

+At Höfen, a town at the northern edge of the Sixth Panzer Army's offensive that connected to the crucial Monschau–Eupen–Liège road network, 3rd Battalion, 395th Infantry Regiment, reinforced by Company A, 612th Tank Destroyer Battalion, repeatedly defeated armored and infantry attacks by the 326th Volksgrenadier Division.
+Although units at this sector were at times virtually surrounded, it did not yield ground.
+On at least six occasions 3rd Battalion called in artillery on or close to their own positions.
+Casualties for the Germans in this sector were heavy and disproportionate.
+Outnumbered 5 to 1, the American defenders inflicted casualties of 18 to 1.
+3rd Battalion, 395th Infantry Regiment and Company A, 612th Tank Destroyer Battalion were awarded the Presidential Unit Citation for the defense of Höfen.

 The stiff American defense prevented the Germans from reaching the vast array of supplies near the Belgian cities of Liège and Spa and the road network west of the Elsenborn Ridge leading to the Meuse River.
 After more than ten days of intense battle, they pushed the Americans out of the villages, but were unable to dislodge them from the ridge, where elements of the V Corps of the First U.S. Army prevented the German forces from reaching the road network to their west.

 Although cut up and surrounded in part, the 99th was one of the only divisions that did not yield to the German attack, and held their positions until reinforcements arrived.
 The lines were then moved back to form defensive positions east of Elsenborn Ridge on the 19th.
 Here it held firmly against violent enemy attacks.
 From 21 December 1944 to 30 January 1945, the unit was engaged in aggressive patrolling and reequipping.
 It attacked toward the Monschau Forest, on 1 February, mopping up and patrolling until it was relieved for training and rehabilitation, on 13 February.